 N-600K Form, Application for Citizenship and Issuance of Certificate Under Section 322

+The N-600K form is an application for citizenship for children of U.S. citizens who are living outside the United States.
 The form is used to establish the child’s claim to U.S. citizenship and to obtain a Certificate of Citizenship and is filed with the U.S. Citizenship and Immigration Services (USCIS).

 The child must be under 18 years of age and must have at least one parent who is a U.S. citizen, either by birth or naturalization.
 The child must also be primarily residing outside of the United States in the legal and physical custody of the citizen parent.
+If the child meets these requirements, the USCIS will adjudicate the form and, if approved, issue a Certificate of Citizenship.
+The N-600K form is available on the USCIS website or by contacting USCIS directly.

 Getting Started: Required Documents and Evidence